hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
-- Add date/time and anything else useful to exception log
 - Verify calculation of profit (seems wrong)
 - Tradable USDT balance is slightly below expected (noticed in accumulate mode)
 - Determine minimum withdraw amount and make sure check is implemented before attempt